gh0st42/rf95modem/README.md

 # rf95modem MCU firmware
 This project provides a modem firmware for arduino boards with a rf95 compatible radio module and a serial interface such as the adafruit feather m0 lora device or the heltec oled lora 32 modules.
-This branch requires a BLE capable device such as the heltec ESP32 lora boards.
+On various ESP32 based boards optional features such as OLED status display, BLE or WiFi support can be enabled.

 The current default config is for device with 868.1 MHz.
 The default can be changed in `src/modem.h` with the following line: `#define RF95_FREQ 868.1`